KomodoHQ/komodo-operations-handbook/README.md

 - [The Studio](the-studio.md) - Office hardware and software, and business related items.
 - [Bug Reporting](bug-reporting.md) - How to report on bugs the right way.
 - [Where Is...?](where-is.md) - A quick reference for commonly needed items as a developer.
+* [The Studio](/the-studio.md) - Information about our offices based in Newcastle Upon Tyne.

+## Management Related

+* [Onboarding New Staff](/onboarding-new-staff.md) - Procedure for onboarding new team members.

 ---
 **Happy Coding!**